Men's Hormone Therapy — Columbus & Warner Robins, GA

 Therapy

-Lab-guided testosterone replacement using injection-based delivery — cypionate or enanthate, weekly or bi-weekly, with self-injection training.
-For men who want the precision and dose flexibility that injections provide.
+Lab-guided testosterone replacement using weekly injections of testosterone cypionate, intramuscular or subcutaneous, with self-injection training.
+For men who want the precision and dose flexibility that injection therapy provides.

 Book a ConsultationColumbus: (762) 261-3880Warner Robins: (478) 366-1244